Skip to content

 class Test_AppInsights_Service:

-# Mandatory test for every service, this method test the instance of the client is correct
+# Mandatory test for every service; this method tests if the instance of the client is correct.

 def test_get_client(self):